deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

 The official DJL ML repository is located on an S3 bucket managed by the AWS DJL team.

-For non-team members, coordinate with a team member in your pull request to coordinate adding the necessary files.
+For non-team members, coordinate with a team member in your pull request to add the necessary files.

 For AWS team members, run the following command to upload your model to the S3 bucket: